s5uishida/install_eupf/README.md

 ## Changelog (summary)

+- [2025.01.20] Added the description that enabling kernel logging for debugging significantly reduces eUPF performance.
 - [2024.12.28] Updated to `v0.6.4 (2024.12.23)`.
 - [2024.12.22] Updated to `v0.6.4 (2024.12.18)`.
 - [2024.11.17] Updated to `v0.6.4 (2024.11.16)`.